Graham Kernwein

-Graham Armin Kernwein (October 23, 1904 – January 25, 1983) was an American football halfback who played one season in the National Football League (NFL) for the Racine Tornadoes.
-He played college football at Chicago and also had a stint with the Chicago Bears.
+Graham Armin Kernwein (October 23, 1904 – January 25, 1983) was an American professional football halfback who played one season in the National Football League (NFL) for the Racine Tornadoes.
+He played college football for the Chicago Maroons for three years, being a top player under head coach Amos Alonzo Stagg.
+In addition to being a member of the Tornadoes in the NFL, he also had a stint with the Chicago Bears.
+Following his football career, he became an orthopedic surgeon.

-Early life and education
+Early life and college

-Kernwein was born on October 23, 1904, in Claremont, Illinois, to Armin and Cora Kernwein.
-He graduated from Wenona High School in 1922.
+Graham Armin Kernwein was born on October 23, 1904, in Claremont, Illinois, to Armin and Cora Kernwein.
+In 1922, he graduated from Wenona High School in Wenona, Illinois.
 He was recruited to the University of Chicago, showing "great promise" in his first season on the football team (1923).
 Playing halfback, Kernwein was reported by the Chicago Tribune as "displaying considerable brilliance at finding the holes [in the line]."
-He was "used considerably" by coach Amos Alonzo Stagg, with The Pantagraph writing that Kernwein "is regarded as the best bet to succeed John Thomas and Willis Zorn" in 1924.
+He was "used considerably" by head coach Amos Alonzo Stagg, with The Pantagraph writing that Kernwein "is regarded as the best bet to succeed John Thomas and Willis Zorn" in 1924.

 Kernwein "continue[d] to improve" as a junior in 1924, earning his first varsity letter.

 In 1925, The Daily Times reported that "Kernwein has been playing left half-back for the Maroons since the season opened and his stellar open-field running in the Big Ten games that Chicago has played so far this season has enabled Coach Stagg's proteges to defeat Purdue, Northwestern and tie Ohio State."
 A profile in the Chicago Tribune said "He's a triple threat athlete, with a few more threats tacked on for good measure.
 He can carry the ball, pass and kick.
 He can play brilliantly on defense, run fine defense, and he can think ...
 His speed is one of his greatest assets on the gridiron."

-While at Chicago, Kernwein also competed in track, with his specialty being the 220 meters, where his best time was 22 seconds.
+While at Chicago, Kernwein also competed in track, with his specialty being the 220 yard dash, where his best time was 22 seconds.

-A report in the Wenona Index following his second-to-last collegiate football game said the following: